Back to Portfolio

 Conclusion

-We want to own this, but not at this price.
+We want to own this, but need a better price.

-Analysis based on: 10-K filings (2022-2025), Q1-Q4 2025 earnings transcripts, AlphaVantage financial data, SEC EDGAR filings, company press releases and investor presentations.
+Analysis based on: 10-K filings (2022-2025), Q1-Q4 2025 earnings transcripts, AlphaVantage financial data, SEC EDGAR filings, company press releases, convertible notes offering documents, and web-sourced market data.
 No analyst reports or price targets used as inputs.